OlfatSeid/Building-A-RAG-System/README.md

 The system first retrieves relevant documents or information from a knowledge base and then uses a generative model to synthesize a coherent response based on the retrieved information.

 ## Steps Involved in RAG
-- 1.Data Ingestion
+1. Data Ingestion
-- 2.Indexing & Storing
+2. Indexing & Storing
-- 3.Retrieval
+3. Retrieval
-- 4.Response Synthesis
+4. Response Synthesis
-- 5.Query/Chat Engine
+5. Query/Chat Engine

 ## 1. Data Ingestion
 The Data Ingestion phase involves collecting, processing, and preparing the data for storage and retrieval.